webmagic-io/docs/en/posts/chx-cases/js-render-page.md

 However, analysis of these data requests than the page analysis, it is still much more complicated, so this is actually a dynamic page fetch difficult.

-The example in this section do hope that in the analysis of the request, provide a model to follow for such reptiles write that `find secondary data => constructing a link => download and analyze the target AJAX` this mode.
+The example in this section do hope that in the analysis of the request, provide a model to follow for such crawlers write that `find secondary data => constructing a link => download and analyze the target AJAX` this mode.

 PS: